nu-cs-sw-design/project-20252601-java_linter/docs/design/assumptions.md

 4. The user enters their file path
     - *It must only work on .class files*
+    - Directories can be accepted (use a loop to go through each .class file in the directory)

 5. If it doesn't exist or the file extension name is wrong, the user gets an error message telling them that the file does not exist